NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 The last element of the Configuration File is the Orbit number (ORBNUM) file configuration.
 ORBNUM files, if present, are included in the miscellaneous collection since they are not SPICE kernels.
-The generation of their labels require some special configuration elements described in this section.
+The generation of their labels requires some special configuration elements described in this section.

 An ORBNUM file provides a table of records ordered by an increasing orbit numbering scheme.
 The orbit number changes at every given orbit event